2 min read

 After planning the journey, we often need to consider additional factors:

-This meticulous planning is daily life for many disabled people, and it helps us develop invaluable skills: project management, research, anticipation, organization, and planning ahead—skills that are incredibly useful in most roles with most employers.
+This meticulous planning is daily life for many disabled people, and it helps us develop invaluable skills: project management, research, anticipation, organisation, and planning ahead.
+Skills that are incredibly useful in most roles with most employers.

 Living in an inaccessible world means we often have to find creative ways to do things.
 Maybe we use assistive technology.
 For example, I find it difficult to sit for long periods, so I’ve figured out ways to use a computer while lying down or sitting awkwardly on a sofa.
 Some of us work from home rather than in an office.
 People who struggle with short-term memory might write, type, or record lists to ensure nothing gets forgotten.